 “You were bought at a price.
 Therefore honor God with your body” 1 Corinthians 6:20

 My granddaughter, Mary Catherine, affectionately known to me as Cate the Great, is all-girl.
 Just put her in a princess outfit with glittering slippers, wand, and a crown, and she is in sheer ecstasy!
-Which explains the recent blowout at Target.
+Which explains the blowout that she had at the store.

 She and her mom were passing the dress section when a beautiful short-sleeved white dress with a big yellow daisy smack dab in the middle of the dress caught Cate’s eye.
 Immediately taken with the dress, she begged her mom to buy it for her.
 Having recently bought Cate a new dress, my daughter Libby explained that since she had just gotten some new clothes, they wouldn’t be able to buy the dress.
 Libby tried to console her.
 Maybe they would wait to see if the dress would be on sale in the near future.
 Cate refused to be comforted, and for the next few aisles sobbed with a broken heart that the beautiful dress she wanted couldn’t be hers.

-Her big brother Gabe, who is all of 11 years old, finally whispered in his mom’s ear, “Could I buy the dress for Cate with the money I’ve saved?”
+Her big brother Gabe finally whispered in his mom’s ear, “Could I buy the dress for Cate with the money I’ve saved?”
 Libby said, “Sure if that’s what you’d like to do.”

 And Cate got her dress.